bitwarden/contributing-docs/docs/getting-started/sdk/password-manager/web/interoperability.md

 a crucial role in enabling communication between Rust and JavaScript, but it's important to understand when to use each one, as they serve distinct purposes.

+## `wasm-bindgen` vs. `tsify`

+:::tip

+**In short:** Use `tsify` unless the web-side needs to call functions or interact with Rust objects directly, in which case, use `wasm-bindgen`.

+:::

 At first glance, `wasm-bindgen` and `tsify` might seem very similar.
 They both generate TypeScript definitions, and they both allow JavaScript to interact with Rust data.
 For developers just getting started, it might appear that either tool could handle all your needs.
 However, while both provide a way to bridge the two ecosystems, they achieve this in different ways and for different use cases.

-## `wasm-bindgen` vs. `tsify`

-:::tip

-_In short:_ Use `tsify` unless the web-side needs to call functions or interact with Rust objects directly, in which case, use `wasm-bindgen`.

-:::

 `wasm-bindgen` focuses on generating WebAssembly bindings, allowing JavaScript to directly call Rust functions and manipulate Rust objects.
 It works well for exposing Rust APIs to JavaScript but